Thliptosaurus: Skull

 The skull of Thliptosaurus is fairly typical for dicynodonts, being broad at the back with very large temporal fenestrae, with a much shorter snout that gently tapers to a blunt point.
 The nostrils aren't visible on the specimen, meaning they must have been placed on the very front of the snout facing forwards, and not on the sides.
 The tuskless caniniform process of the maxilla is prominent and sits well forward of the eyes.
 The front margin of the caniniform process is long and slopes gently downwards from the front, while the back margin rises steeply up to meet with the zygomatic arch below the eyes.
 The caniniform process is similar to that of Dicynodontoides, but is lacking the tusks found in that genus.
 No other teeth are visible on the specimen, but as much of the maxilla is covered by the lower jaw it is impossible to be sure.
 The nasal bones sport three prominent well-pitted bosses with a rough, rugose texture.
 These bosses resemble those of Dicynodontoides, with two flaring laterally over the front of the snout, split by the single fused premaxilla, and meeting with a third medial boss behind them.

 The intertemporal region, or bar, is unusually wide for a kingoriid, composed of the broad frontal bones in the front and the flat exposed parietal bones behind them, each contacting with the single preparietal (a unique bone found in dicynodonts and some other therapsids) just behind the eyes.
 Very unusually for a dicynodont, Thliptosaurus has no visible pineal foramen, and the suture between the parietals appears uninterrupted for their whole length.
-Even if the parietal foramen existed and was obscured by deformation during fossilisation, it would had to have existed as a very thin slit between the parietals that did not contact the preparietal, which itself would be a highly unusual condition for a dicynodont.
+Even if the parietal foramen existed and was obscured by deformation during fossilisation, it would have to have existed as a very thin slit between the parietals that did not contact the preparietal, which itself would be a highly unusual condition for a dicynodont.
 However, comparisons with other kingoriids indicate that the absence of the pineal foramen is likely a genuine feature.

 Unfortunately, the palate is mostly obscured by the tightly occluded lower jaw, leaving only the pterygoids and the basicranium (the part of the skull underneath the braincase) readily visible.
 The pterygoids are relatively long and narrow, and straight for much of their length like those of Compsodon and Dicynodontoides.
 The two pterygoids meet at a median pterygoid plate positioned relatively far back on the skull, which also results in the rami that contact the quadrate being angled at approximately 60 degrees to the skull's long axis.
 The occiput is poorly preserved and few details can be discerned, but the overall structure appears typical for dicynodonts, as is the basicranium.